What is orthodontics?

 • Always brush your teeth after every meal and floss once a day.

 • To prevent cavities, use toothpaste with fluoride and check with our office or your family dentist if you need a fluoride rinse.

 • Make sure you brush your teeth and floss if you take out your retainer to eat.
 Also, keep your retainer safe in its container so it doesn’t get lost or broken.

 • Clean your retainer by gently brushing it with a toothbrush and toothpaste.
-Dr. Marshall may also instruct you to soak it in denture cleaner.
+Dr. Cochran may also instruct you to soak it in denture cleaner.
 But, don’t put your retainer in boiling water or in the dishwasher!

 • While wearing braces, you’ll need to avoid sugary foods and drinks because these increase the number of bacteria in your mouth, which causes more plaque and can give you cavities.